With You (Mariah Carey song): Critical reception

-Accolades
+Lists

 Commercial performance

-"With You" was Carey's first lead single to not enter the US Billboard Hot 100, but it peaked at number seven on the Adult Contemporary chart, giving Carey her 23rd top-ten hit and becoming her highest-charting non-holiday song on the chart since "We Belong Together" in 2005.
-It also became Carey's 14th top-ten hit on the Adult R&B Songs chart, peaking at number three and giving Carey her highest-charting song on the chart since "Fly Like a Bird" in 2006.
-Additionally, the song peaked at number 33 on the Adult Top 40 chart, and number 21 on the R&B/Hip-Hop Airplay chart.

-Outside the US, the song reached number 125 on the France Downloads chart, and number 30 on Spain's Physical/Digital chart respectively.
-The highest peak of the song was number eight on the Hungarian Single Top 40 chart.
-It was Carey's most successful single in Hungary since "I Want to Know What Love Is" in 2009.
+"With You" failed to chart on the US Billboard Hot 100, but was successful on the Adult Contemporary chart, where it reached a peak of number seven.
+It peaked at number three on the Adult R&B Songs chart.
+It obtained number 33 on the Adult Top 40 chart, and number 21 on the R&B/Hip-Hop Airplay chart.
+Outside the US, the song reached number 125 on the France Downloads chart and number 30 on Spain's Physical/Digital chart, respectively.
+It reached number eight on Hungary's Single Top 40 chart.

 Music video

 The accompanying music video for "With You" was directed by Sarah McColgan.
-Its release was teased by Carey a day prior to the premiere via her YouTube channel on October 10, 2018.
-The video is set in black and white and features Carey creating a sense of intimacy while highlighting her lush life by posing in different spots across Los Angeles.
-It includes the singer posing at various locations such as a balcony, a beach and the floor of a mansion; she is also seen driving around the city in a car and walking down the Hollywood Boulevard.
-The outfit worn by Carey consists of a faux fur coat and sunglasses.
+Its release was announced by Carey a day prior to the premiere via her YouTube channel on October 10, 2018.
+The video is set in black and white and features Carey posing in different spots across Los Angeles.
+The outfit worn by Carey consists of a fur coat and sunglasses.